radish-es/casebook-property/content/casebook/title/land-registration-act.md

 bookHidden: false
 ---

+**Registered interests**

+> 20 A parcel register is a complete statement of all interests affecting the parcel, as are required to be shown in the qualified lawyer's opinion of title pursuant to Section 37, subject to any subsequent qualifications, revisions of registrations, recordings or cancellation of recordings in accordance with this Act.

+[...]

+**Proceeding to correct registration**

 > 35 (1) A person who objects to and is aggrieved by a registration in a parcel register may commence a proceeding before the court requesting a declaration as to the rights of the parties, an order for correction of the registration and a determination of entitlement to compensation, if any.
 >
 > (2) Subject to Section 92A, and unless otherwise ordered by the court, the following are parties to any proceeding pursuant to this Section: